ciscoheat/HaxeContracts/README.md

 Flag (-D) | Effect
 --- | ---
-nocontracts | Disables the whole Contract code generation nocontractwarnings | Disables the warning issued if a `Contract.invariant` call doesn't refer to `this`.
+nocontracts | Disables the whole Contract code generation

 ## Why "Unit's Bane?"

 Glad you asked!
-Since the downsides of TDD are getting [more and more obvious](http://www.rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) ([more sources](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf), pg.
+Since the downsides of TDD and unit testing are getting [more and more obvious](http://www.rbcs-us.com/documents/Why-Most-Unit-Testing-is-Waste.pdf) ([more sources](http://www.sigs.de/download/oop_09/Coplien%20Nmo1.pdf), pg.
 6-9), Design by Contract is an alternative that combined with a system architecture like [DCI](https://github.com/ciscoheat/haxedci-example) and higher-level testing could be the end of the test-driven reign.
 The massive testing focus we see today is mostly a consequence of fundamental limitations in the software architectural model.

-In testing terms, we have the Unit level, which quickly becomes a "throw as much input as possible into this method".
+In testing terms, we have the unit level, which quickly becomes a "throw as much input as possible into this method".
 A bit tedious, don't you think?
 (Could be fun for a discrete math-loving nerd, but let's not be navel-gazing.
 We code mainly for others.)
 Also, since the tests frequently only concerns single methods we're not far from stepping back from OO to plain old procedural thinking (Pascal, Fortran).

 Machines can handle this level much better.
 If we know the boundaries of the public class interface, in another word the *Contract* of the class, we can let a program figure out the input variations and test it automatically.
 Contracts gives us a way.
 For some promising work in this area, check out [Pex](http://research.microsoft.com/en-us/projects/Pex/) and its interactive testing site, [Pex for fun](http://www.pexforfun.com/).

 A much more interesting testing level for system architects is system behavior, since the interesting stuff (for users and stakeholders) happens *between* objects.
 Unfortunately in the current software "object" model, behavior is spread out through classes, making it very hard to grasp the polymorphic, abstract mess that "OO code" usually evolves into.
 System architecture today is actually class-oriented rather than object-oriented, since we only see the class structure; there is no easy way to reason about object behavior and collaboration.
 And that's usually where the bugs are...
 (Yet another design pattern won't simplify either, sorry.)

 This elephant in the room has forced programmers to create bloated testing harnesses, often with a deteriorating codebase the same size as the application itself.
-TDD is a cumbersome, semi-static contract checking that slowly drags the project down.
+Unit testing is a cumbersome, semi-static contract checking that slowly drags the project down.

 In other words, the time has come for computer engineers to realize the underlying problem, instead of getting excited over the next slick testing tool.
 The rest of the world demands it, and unless you program alone in your spare time, the rest of the world probably pays you for doing a good job, in good time.